Azure/fleet/docs/troubleshooting/README.md

 - If it's set to **false** check this [question](#how-can-i-debug-when-my-crp-status-is-clusterresourceplacementsynchronized-condition-status-is-set-to--false--)
 - If it's set to **True**,
   - check to see if **ClusterResourcePlacementApplied** condition is set to **Unknown**, **False** or **True**
-  - if it's set to **Unknown** please wait as the resources are still being applied to the member clusters (if it's stuck in unknown state please raise a github issue as it's an unexpected behavior)
+  - if it's set to **Unknown** please wait as the resources are still being applied to the member clusters (if it's stuck in unknown state for a while, please raise a github issue as it's an unexpected behavior)
   - if it's set to **False** check this [question](#how-can-i-debug-when-my-crp-clusterresourceplacementapplied-condition-is-set-to--false--)
   - if it's set to **True** check to see if the resource exists on the hub cluster, the **ClusterResourcePlacementApplied** condition is set to **True** if the resource doesn't exist on the hub